fbjorn/pot-websites/gatsby/src/pages/md-pages/build-apps.md

 section: page
 type: page
 ---
-Building apps on top of Platform of trust...
+Building apps on top of Platform of trust......

 # Process is simple